jreisinger/docs/notes/design/basics.md

 Design iteratively.
 No one designs a program top to bottom in a linear, systematic fashion.

 Try out alternatives.
-Good design involves a lot of trial and error.
+Good design involves *a lot of trial and error*.
 When you look at someone's code, it's finished work, not the process they went through to get there.

 Keep it simple.
 Don't design in extra complexity until it is *really* needed.